What is the Inflation Reduction Act and how will it impact Medicare?

 Published by Medicare Made Clear®

 Introduced in 2022, the Inflation Reduction Act (IRA) is a federal law that has made a number of improvements to the Medicare program.
-Among other things, the IRA has expanded Medicare benefits, helped reduce Medicare members’ out-of-pocket costs for prescription drugs, and expanded coverage for a number of recommended vaccinations.
+Among other things, the IRA has expanded Medicare benefits, helped reduce Medicare members’ out-of-pocket costs for prescription drugs, and expanded coverage for many recommended vaccinations.

 • Injectable insulin that is not used with a traditional/reusable insulin pump